Riemannian exponential and quantization: Abstract

 \section{Abstract}

-This article continues and completes \cite{QuantizacionMunozAlonso}.
-We present two methods of quantization associetd with a linear connection given on a differentiable manifold.
-One of these is that presented in \cite{QuantizacionMunozAlonso}.
-In the final section the equivalence between both methods is demonstrated, as a consequence of a remarkable property of the Riemannian exponential.
+This article continues and completes the previous one \cite{QuantizacionMunozAlonso}.
+First of all, we present two methods of quantization associated with a linear connection given on a differentiable manifold, one of them being the one presented in \cite{QuantizacionMunozAlonso}.
+The two methods allow quantize functions that come from covariant tensor fields.
+The equivalence of both is demonstrated as a consequence of a remarkable property of the Riemannian exponential (Theorem \ref{tidentidad1}) that, as far as we know, is new to the literature.
+On the other hand, the extension of the previously mentioned quantization to functions of a very broad type can be carried out by generalizing the method of \cite{QuantizacionMunozAlonso} in terms of fields of distributions.